 Petaluma City Schools offers a wide variety of coaching opportunities, both paid and volunteer.
 All paid coaching vacancies are posted on EdJoin.
-Please click here for coaching vacancies in our District.
+Please visit EdJoin for coaching vacancies in our District.
 If you are interested in being a volunteer coach, please contact the Athletic Director at the school you would like to support.

-The Process for Clearing New Paid Coaches includes fingerprints and specialized certifications, courses and trainings.
+The Process for Clearing New Paid Coaches includes fingerprints and specialized certifications, courses, and training.
 In addition, all paid coaches must obtain an ASCC (Activity Supervisor Clearance Certificate) as required by the State of California.

 The Process for Clearing Volunteer Coaches includes fingerprints and specialized certifications, courses and training.
 In addition, all volunteer coaches must obtain an ASCC (Activity Supervisor Supervisor Clearance Certificate) as required by the State of California.